 You have to check the fine print of your favorite travel insurance policy but most (if not all) will not cover cancellations due to a pandemic.
 The insurance you need to look for is the “cancel for any reason” (CFAR) trip insurance.
 This insurance typically covers up to 50-75% (depending on provider and plan) of pre-paid and non-refundable expenses and deposits if you want to cancel your trip (for any reason).

 Note that there are conditions to CFAR insurance such as for example that your trip must be canceled within a certain number of days before the planned trip (usually two days).
 Make sure to familiarize yourself with the insurance conditions before choosing a policy.

-Unfortunately, our commercial news media sensationalizes the danger of this and all crises.
-Social media is even worse.
 Please rely on facts, and not rumors, to get your information.

 If you have any questions regarding the COVID-19 virus we recommend following frequently updated official resources:

 - Sign up for email notifications from the Hawaii Department of Health

 - Hawai‘i Department of Health dedicated COVID-19 website

 - For great visualizations: the collaborative Hawaii data platform dashboard.

 - Center for Disease Control and Prevention